 Within the CVRD, the labour force is somewhat geographically clustered.
 Note that this refers to the residential locations of workers in these sectors rather than where this employment takes place.
-Electoral area D includes a cluster of education workers.
+Electoral area E includes a cluster of agriculture, forestry, fishing and hunting workers.